Email to a friend

 - Call an ambulance: dial 000.

-- Get them to take half an aspirin immediately (unless they are allergic to it).
+- If directed, take an aspirin immediately (unless you are allergic to it).

-If you feel these symptoms yourself, or see the first signs of someone else suffering from them, don't wait.
+If you feel heart attack warning symptoms yourself, or see the first signs of someone else suffering from them, don’t wait.
 Medical help is most important in the first few hours.
-Prompt medical attention can help reduce the amount of heart muscle damage and can help improve the person's chances of survival.
+Prompt medical attention can help reduce the amount of heart muscle damage and can help improve the person’s chances of survival.

 Cardiac arrest